dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ```

 This means that in the body of the class you get the flexibility of treating the
-type parameter as nullable.
-Note we have no constructor this time, and that's
-OK.
-The fields will be implicitly initialized to `null`.
-You can declare
-uninitialized variables of the type parameter's type.

-But you also have the limitations of nullability&mdash;you can't call anything
+type parameter as nullable, but you also have the limitations of nullability.
-on a variable of that type unless you deal with the nullability first.
-In the
+You can't call anything on a variable of that type
+unless you deal with the nullability first.
+In the example here,
-example here, we copy the fields in local variables and check those locals for
+we copy the fields in local variables and check those locals for `null`
-`null` so that flow analysis promotes them to non-nullable types before we use
+so that flow analysis promotes them to non-nullable types before we use `<=`.
-`<=`.

 Note that a nullable bound does not prevent users from instantiating the class
 with non-nullable types.
 A nullable bound means that the type argument *can* be
 nullable, not that it *must*.
 (In fact, the default bound on type parameters if
 you don't write an `extends` clause is the nullable bound `Object?`.)
 There is
 no way to *require* a nullable type argument.
 If you want uses of the type
-parameter to reliably be nullable, you can use `T?` inside the body of the
+parameter to reliably be nullable and be implicitly initialized to `null`,
+you can use `T?` inside the body of the class.
-class.

 ## Core library changes